nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 4. Use a command line parameter for naming the output file

 Here we introduce `params` (short for 'parameters') as the construct that can hold command line arguments.
-This is useful because there will be many parameters, such as filenames and processing options, that you may want to decide at the time you run the pipeline.
+This is useful because there will be many parameters, such as filenames and processing options, that you may want to decide at the time you run the workflow.
 Parameters allow you to do this without editing the script itself every time.

 Parameters can be created by prefixing a parameter names with the params scope (e.g., `params.output_file`).
 When including these in a script block, a `$` must be used to treat it like a variable.

-Parameters can be modified when you run your pipeline by adding a double hypen (`--`) to the start of the parameter name and including it in the run command (e.g., `nextflow run hello-world --output_file results).
+Parameters can be modified when you run your workflow by adding a double hypen (`--`) to the start of the parameter name and including it in the run command (e.g., `nextflow run hello-world --output_file results).

 #### 1. Change the output declaration in the process to use a parameter